 Is a general hospital located in Karak, south of Jordan, with a capacity of 150 beds, It hosts all sub-specialities in all branches of medicine and surgery.
 A teaching hospital for the University of Mu'ta Medical and Nursing students.
 It is a very busy hospital with an occupancy rate of 75 %.

 Queen Alia Military Hospital (1987) (Amman)

-2. Oncology Centre: 140 bed comprehensive Oncology centre that comprise 40 chemotherapy units, 4 linear accelerator and 8 ICU beds in addition to three operating rooms and three Bone Marrow Transplant facilities.
+2. Oncology Centre: 140-bed comprehensive Oncology centre that comprises 40 chemotherapy units, 4 linear accelerator and 8 ICU beds in addition to three operating rooms and three Bone Marrow Transplant facilities.

-This facility has a 6 bed Intensive Care Unit, 4 bed emergency section with a minor operating room and a recovery room.
-It is a well-equipped modern hospital with Dialysis Unit, Renal Unit, and Out Patient Clinics.
+This facility has a 6 bed Intensive Care Unit, a 4-bed emergency section with a minor operating room and a recovery room.
+It is a well-equipped modern hospital with Dialysis Unit, Renal Unit, and Out-Patient Clinics.

 King Talal Military Hospital (2016)

 Is a general hospital, located in Mafraq, and provides the population of Northeast Badia of Jordan and the surrounding areas with a capacity of 150 beds.
 The hospital inaugurated at 1.
 August 2016.